Trump says his administration is set to release JFK files with no redactions

 A year after the assassination, the Warren Commission, which President Lyndon B. Johnson established to investigate, concluded that Oswald acted alone and that there was no evidence of a conspiracy.
 But that didn't quell a web of alternative theories over the decades.

 In the early 1990s, the federal government mandated that all assassination-related documents be housed in a single collection in the National Archives and Records Administration.
-The collection of over 5 million pages of records was required to be opened by 2017, barring any exemptions designated by the president.
+The collection was required to be opened by 2017, barring any exemptions designated by the president.

 Trump, who took office for his first term in 2017, had said that he would allow the release of all of the remaining records but ended up holding some back because of what he called the potential harm to national security.
 And while files continued to be released during President Joe Biden's administration, some remain unseen.